NixOS/rfcs/rfcs/0182-user-management.md

   - Code sharing

-    Code that was initially projected for basic user management can be found useful for superuser management too.
+    Code that was initially projected for basic user management can be found useful for superuser management too; and vice-versa.

 - Code duplications.